How to Set and Reach Social Media Goals for Your Business

 By updating your progress consistently, week after week, month after month, you and your team will know exactly where you’re going.
 This clarity is paramount to your success.
 By having all organized in one central place, assessing your social media marketing performance becomes a breeze.

-Applying the OKRs method to your social media goals not only brings you get closer to where you want to be, but it also motivates your team by showing them their actual progress.
+Applying the OKRs method to your social media goals not only brings you closer to where you want to be, but it also motivates your team by showing them their actual progress.

 However, you do need to constantly monitor your OKRs.
 Try to review them not only on a monthly basis, but also weekly.

 In fact, it’s even better if you can review them along with your colleagues every morning before starting work.
-The more you focus on your OKRs and keep track of them, the better it collective results you will see as a team.
+The more you focus on your OKRs and keep track of them, the better your collective results you will see as a team.

 Step #5: Measure the Right Metrics